TaimourM03/Project_Euler_answers_Python/README.md

       ·Problem 3: Largest prime factor of the number 600851475143 = 6857

       ·Problem 4: Largest palindrome made from the product of two 3-digit numbers = 906609

+      ·Problem 5: The smallest positive number that is evenly divisible by all of the numbers from 1 to 20 = 232792560